Logging in Python

 Logging is a means of tracking events that happen when some software runs.
-Logging is important for software developing, debugging and running.
-If you don’t have any logging record and your program crashes, there are very little chances that you detect the cause of the problem.
+Logging is important for software developing, debugging, and running.
+If you don’t have any logging record and your program crashes, there are very few chances that you detect the cause of the problem.
 And if you detect the cause, it will consume a lot of time.
 With logging, you can leave a trail of breadcrumbs so that if something goes wrong, we can determine the cause of the problem.

-There are a number of situations like if you are expecting an integer, you have been given a float and you can a cloud API, the service is down for maintenance and much more.
+There are a number of situations like if you are expecting an integer, you have been given a float and you can a cloud API, the service is down for maintenance, and much more.
 Such problems are out of control and are hard to determine.

 Why Printing is not a good option?

 Some developers use the concept of printing the statements to validate if the statements are executed correctly or some error has occurred.
 But printing is not a good idea.
-It may solve your issues for simple scripts but for complex scripts, printing approach will fail.
+It may solve your issues for simple scripts but for complex scripts, the printing approach will fail.

 Python has a built-in module logging which allows writing status messages to a file or any other output streams.
 The file can contain the information on which part of the code is executed and what problems have been arisen.